 Snacks in Flight

-Unless we live under a rock, we all can agree that snacking makes for a great pastime.
+Unless you live under a rock, we all can agree that snacking makes for a great pastime.
 Most health-conscious people eat snacks, so why not have snacks on hand when you’re on a long flight?
 Most food is fine to take in your hand luggage but make sure you follow these tips on what and WHAT NOT to carry on in your hand luggage.

 Does Anybody Write Anymore?